isomerpages/moe-northshorepri/_departments/PE and Aesthetics/Physical Education (PE).md

 For our I am Sportsman activity (2022), our students raced as “Formula 1” drivers as they controlled their skates around a circuit as they competed with their friends.
 Our Primary 3 students (2023) became archers as they engaged in an archery activity.
 Primary 4 students experienced playing a game of “Seated Volleyball” with their friends.
 This year, we will be having new activities for our Primary 5 students during the week.

+**SEP (Sports Education Programme)**
+The school partners Sport Singapore (SportsSG) in introducing unique sports programmes to our students to encourage sports participation and increase sporting opportunities.
+SEP programmes caters for development of skills and sports knowledge of students and help promote active participation of sports.
+It also promotes team spirit and character building, and to arouse interest in continual sports participation amongst students.

+Our Primary 3 students participate in 5 lessons of Handball to understand the skills and to pit their skills against their friends of other classes at the end of the programme.
+Primary 4 students learned to play the game of Tchoukball.

 old-------------------------------